datagrains/csv_etl_pipeline/README.md

 CI tests include **unit testing** (pytest) and **linting** (pylint).
 Failing unit tests or linting scores below 7 will cause the workflow to fail.
 Results are reported directly on the [GitHub Actions page](https://github.com/datagrains/csv_etl_pipeline/actions).

 ### Cloud deployment
-To deploy the pipeline to Cloud environments (AWS, Azure, Google Cloud etc), add a GitHub Actions workflow file (.yaml) in csv_etl_pipeline/.github/workflows for your target environment.
+To deploy the pipeline to Cloud environments (AWS, Azure etc), add a GitHub Actions workflow file (.yaml) in csv_etl_pipeline/.github/workflows for your target environment.

 A pre-configured Dockerfile is included.
 The workflow builds a Docker image and pushes it to the Cloud whenever the repo is updated.
 Deployment templates for various environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).